Eliza Dushku: Albanian citizenship

 Dushku visited her father's family and their home city in Albania in 2006 after receiving an invitation from Albanian Prime Minister Sali Berisha.
 She also visited Kosovo and got an Albanian Eagle tattoo on the back of her neck.
-While on her second visit to Albania in 2011, Dushku applied for Albanian citizenship and obtained the Albanian passport and ID Card.
+While on her second visit to Albania in 2011, Dushku applied for Albanian citizenship and obtained an Albanian passport and identity card.
 Dushku became an honorary citizen of Tirana, and was given the honorary title of Tirana Ambassador of Culture and Tourism in the World by Tirana mayor Lulzim Basha.
 Additionally, she was given honorary citizen status in her father's home town of Korçë.
-She and her brother Nate Dushku produced a film about a joint visit to Albania, Dear Albania.
+She and her brother Nate Dushku produced a film about their joint visit to Albania, Dear Albania.